How To Photograph The Best Hummingbird Photography By Nature Photographer Meta Gatschenberger

 These Flash Mounting Brackets can be mounted to the Lightweight Tripods.
 Meta uses zip-ties to double secure the Flash Unit Feet to the Brackets.

-When using Low Power Flash, Shoot in the Shade, not in Direct Sunlight.
-Early Morning and Early Evenings are the times to Shoot Hummingbirds, when they are most active.
+When using Low Power Flash, Photograph in the Shade, not in Direct Sunlight.
+Early Morning and Early Evenings are the times to Photograph Hummingbirds, when they are most active.